When the coronavirus lockdown first started, I made a list of all the things I was going to accomplish with the extra time I suddenly had.

 How can you do this?

-For starters, try creating a weekly schedule of your entire term at the beginning, penciling in when you have commitments and assignments, and when you’ll need to start working on them.
+For starters, try creating a weekly schedule, penciling in when you have commitments and assignments, and when you’ll need to start working on them.
 Then, put away the master schedule and focus on each week from there on out.

 That way, you’ll be ready when commitments come up, but there will be less pressure to think about long-term things you don’t have to worry about yet.